-All users of the school's ICT facilities should set strong passwords for their accounts and keep these passwords secure.
-[Add here if you have any password requirements, or how users can find out what the requirements are.]
+All secondary school users of the school's ICT facilities should set strong passwords for their accounts and keep these passwords secure.
+The password should contain a minimum of 8 characters containing upper case and lower-case letters and a number.

-Users are responsible for the security of their passwords and accounts, and for setting permissions for accounts and files they control.
+Secondary school users are responsible for the security of their passwords and accounts, and for setting permissions for accounts and files they control.

-Members of staff or pupils who disclose account or password information may face disciplinary action.
+Members of staff or Students who disclose account or password information may face disciplinary action.
 Parents, visitors or volunteers who disclose account or password information may have their access rights revoked.

 All staff will use the password manager required by the Network Manager/ICT service provider to help them store their passwords securely.
-Remove the previous sentence if your school does not have a password manager in place.
-Teachers will generate passwords for pupils using the required password manager or generator and keep these in a secure location in case pupils lose or forget their passwords.
+Teachers will generate passwords for Students using the required password manager or generator and keep these in a secure location in case Students lose or forget their passwords.